SageWorks4925/voice-chat-twilio/README.md

 # Call GPT: Generative AI Phone Calling

-Wouldn't it be neat if you could build an app that allowed you to chat with ChatGPT on the phone?
+This repo is a copy of https://github.com/twilio-labs/call-gpt/tree/main repo by Twilio Wouldn't it be neat if you could build an app that allowed you to chat with ChatGPT on the phone?

 Twilio gives you a superpower called [Media Streams](https://twilio.com/media-streams).
 Media Streams provides a Websocket connection to both sides of a phone call.
 You can get audio streamed to you, process it, and send audio back.